yasibahr/technicalwritings/git_commands.md

 13. **Git pull origin master**: Fetch the changes from GitHub and merge them into your local master branch
 14. **Git branch -a**: View all branches, including both local and remote
 15. **Git pull**: If the remote branch gets updated, use this to pull latest changes while you are checked out on that branch
+16. **Git merge master --allow-unrelated-histories**: Force merge by allowing unrelated histories (if combining two repos or syncing with a remote branch that has diverged)

 ### How to Pull a Branch with Unsaved Changes (Stage Local Changes)
 1. git add .